-- 1. Run the field functional test.
-(See Chapter 3, Paragraph 3.2.3.) - 2.
-Turn system power off. - 3.
-Close and fasten the patch and filter panel assembly. - 4.
-If a loopback test transceiver was used, disconnect it. - 5.
+- 1. Run the Field Functional Test (see Chapter 3, Paragraph 3.2.3). - 2.
+Turn system power OFF. - 3.
+Close and fasten the patch and filter assembly. - 4.
+Disconnect the loopback test transceiver, if used. - 5.
+Connect the system to an installed ETHERNET transceiver, if not already connected. - 6.
 Replace the rear plastic cover on the system unit.
-(Does not apply to rack-mounted units.) - 6.
-If not already connected, connect the system to an installed ETHERNET transceiver.
+(Does not apply to rack-mounted items.)

-Installation is now complete.
+Installation is complete.